feyroozecode/786.world/README.md

 ## Verification

 Joining the community requires a Discord account which has a verified email.
 This is to police against bad actors in the system.
-While many prefer anonymity, it's a byproduct of a digital world, not our reality.
-If you need anonymity you may have to find another place unfortunately.
+We've had a number of issues with trolling and related issues.
+Verified accounts should ensure we can keep spam to a minimum.

 ## Join Us